grafana/grafana/docs/sources/developers/plugins/add-support-for-variables.md

 }
 ```

-For a data source to support query variables, you must override the `metricFindQuery` in your `DataSourceApi` class. `metricFindQuery` returns an array of `MetricFindValue` which has a single property, `text`:
+For a data source to support query variables, override the `metricFindQuery` in your `DataSourceApi` class.
+The `metricFindQuery` function returns an array of `MetricFindValue` which has a single property, `text`:

 ```ts
 async metricFindQuery(query: MyVariableQuery, options?: any) {